handlebars-lang/handlebars.js/README.markdown

 ### Optimizations

-- Rather than using the full _handlebars.js_ library, implementations that do not need to compile templates at runtime may include _handlebars.vm.js_ whose min+gzip size is approximately 1k.
+- Rather than using the full _handlebars.js_ library, implementations that do not need to compile templates at runtime may include _handlebars.runtime.js_ whose min+gzip size is approximately 1k.
 - If a helper is known to exist in the target environment they may be defined using the `--known name` argument may be used to optimize accesses to these